-In my last Podcast I talked about a rule of thumb you can use to avoid camera shake.
-To briefly recap, if you use a shutter speed the same or faster than your lens’ focal length you should be able to hand hold your camera without introducing camera shake.
-For example if you are shooting at 100mm you should use a shutter speed of 1/100 of a second or faster.
-If you are shooting a digital SLR that does not have a full size sensor, you will also need to increase the shutter speed due to the crop factor, which might be 1.3, 1.5 or 1.6 depending on your camera.
+In my last podcast, I talked about a rule of thumb you can use to avoid camera shake.
+To briefly recap, if you use a shutter speed the same or faster than your lens’s focal length you should be able to handhold your camera without introducing camera shake.
+For example, if you are shooting at 100mm you should use a shutter speed of 1/100 of a second or faster.
+If you are shooting a digital SLR that does not have a full-size sensor, you will also need to increase the shutter speed due to the crop factor, which might be 1.3, 1.5, or 1.6 depending on your camera.
 So if say you are using a Canon EOS 20D as I was, you’d have to multiply the focal length of 100 by 1.6 to get 160.
-In this case 1/160 second should be your slowest shutter speed.
+In this case, 1/160 second should be your slowest shutter speed.

 The example photograph is this shot of a Great Tit, that I made in February 2005 in Hibiya Park here in Tokyo.
 It’s a simple photo of a Great Tit.
 I must state here that I am not just a bird photographer, I’ve ended up using two bird shots in a row to help make my point.

-Of course you could use a tripod if there’s not much ambient light.
-Although I do use a tripod extensively when shooting macro or landscapes shots, when shooting animals I tend not to use one as they can be a little restricting.
-The main reason for this is because small animals tend to move around a lot and may simply run or fly away in the time it takes you to set up your tripod and you’d loose the shot.
+Of course, you could use a tripod if there’s not much ambient light.
+Although I do use a tripod extensively when shooting macro or landscape shots, when shooting animals I tend not to use one as they can be a little restricting.
+The main reason for this is because small animals tend to move around a lot and may simply run or fly away in the time it takes you to set up your tripod and you’d lose the shot.

 Another reason I needed to take the risk of camera shake is that I did not have a flash with me, and even if I had, I’d have probably have taken the shot both with and without, as the background would have become very dark and possibly made the shot look a little unnatural had I used the flash to get a faster shutter speed and not just as fill-in flash.
 By the way, we’ll talk about fill-in flash in more detail in a future Podcast.